Matt266/Crude-Class-D-Audio-Amplifier/README.md

   of current flowing through the load.
 This means the load sees a +12V and a -12V connection - the amplitude just got doubled.

   Switching MOSFETs at high speeds is a tough job as gate capacitance requires a higher current flow in order to turn the Transistor on and off fast enough.
-Normally for such a purpose Driver ICs are avaiable.
+Normally for such a purpose Driver ICs are available.
 But since 200KHz are relatively slow and didn't want to use any "unnecessary" IC I decided to to build the driving circuit myself.

   In the end this is the schematic I came up with:
   ![crude class-d amp](/images/output_stage.jpg)